W-D12/Arknights-Guide/Operators/Caster.md

 	- Carnelian
 		- Carnelian is a Charged character, which means that her SP can be charged up to double the required SP for casting.
 When you reach the SP limit for charged, there will be an additional effect along with a red icon above the operator's head.
 		- Meal of Life(Talent 1) heals after using a skill
-		- Sand Fetters(Skill 2) increases attack speed and slows all enemies hit.
+		- Sand Fetters(Skill 2) reduces attack interval and slows all enemies hit.
 When Charged, the enemies are rooted instead of slowed.
 		- Mark of Gluttony(Skill 3) increases attack range and ramps up her attack.
 When Charged, every attack increases the damage that the enemy takes from Carnelian by 20%(Stacks 5 times)
 	- Beeswax
 		- Guardian Obelisk(Skill 2) summons an 3 block deployable that stuns on deployment